pankajr03/adapdix_beta/wp-content/plugins/echo-knowledge-base/readme.txt

 == Description ==

-The most popular WordPress Knowledge Base plugin for articles, documents and FAQs that is easy to use and works with any theme.
+= The most popular WordPress Knowledge Base plugin =

+Our Knowledge Base is a powerful tool for creating articles, documents, and FAQs.
+It is easy to use and works with any theme.

 Create modern, professional-looking documentation with our wizard with 26 predefined themes and over 500 icons.